xy124/containered-parflowvr/README.md

 sudo usermod -aG docker $USER
 ```
 now log out and in again and check that you are in the docker group (`id`)
+Also check that your docker API version is at least 1.25 (`docker version`).

 2. clone this repository and run the build script.
 The build script will take some time
 (up to hours depending on your internet connection and hard drive speed)